Florin Andone

-Florin Andone ([floˈrin anˈdone]; born 11 April 1993) is a Romanian professional footballer who plays as a striker for Spanish Segunda División side UD Las Palmas.
+Florin Andone ([floˈrin anˈdone]; born 11 April 1993) is a Romanian professional footballer who plays as a striker for Segunda Federación club Atlético Baleares.

-Raised in Spain since the age of 12, Andone began playing in the country's lower divisions before making his professional debut for Córdoba at the age of 21.
-In 2016, he joined Deportivo La Coruña, and two years later he signed for Brighton & Hove Albion in England.
-In 2022, Andone returned to Spain, signing with Las Palmas.
+Raised in Spain from the age of 12, Andone began competing in the country's lower divisions before making his professional debut for La Liga team Córdoba in 2014.
+Two years later, he joined Deportivo La Coruña, and after another two years earned a move to Premier League side Brighton & Hove Albion.
+Following loans at Galatasaray and Cádiz, Andone signed with Las Palmas in 2022.

-Andone earned his first full cap for Romania in June 2015 and was selected for UEFA Euro 2016.
+Andone earned his first full cap for Romania in a goalless draw with Northern Ireland in June 2015, and was selected in the squad for the UEFA Euro 2016.

 Club career

-Early years
+Early career

 Born in Botoșani, Andone moved to Vinaròs in the Valencian Community in 2005, aged 12, to join his mother after his father died in a car accident.
 He immediately joined Vinaròs CF's youth setup, and in 2008 moved to Castellón.

 Andone made his senior debut on 16 January 2011, coming on as a late substitute for Pau Franch in a 1–1 away draw against Orihuela in the Segunda División B championship.
 He appeared in three further matches for the club, which eventually suffered relegation.

 On 2 June 2011, Andone joined Villarreal, returning to youth football.
 He also appeared with the C-team during the campaign, with the side in Tercera División.

 On 15 August 2013, Andone was loaned to the third level's Atlético Baleares, in a season-long deal.
 He finished the campaign with 12 goals in 34 matches, with the Balearic outfit being one point shy of the play-offs.